URL Parser – Extract and Analyze URL Components Easily

 , and?

-Validation: The parser checks for syntax errors or malformed URLs.
+Validation: The parser examines the URL for syntax errors or inconsistencies.

 -

-Output: The parsed components are returned in a structured format for further use.
+Output: Parsed components are returned in a structured format, ready for further use.

 Output: